Three Keys to Improving Collaboration Between Nephrologists and Primary Care PhysiciansAuthor : Farhad Modarai

 Knowing the right time and way to start engaging a nephrologist in a patient’s care can be challenging.
 Though some problems may be associated with accurate CKD diagnosing and staging, it’s more likely that PCPs are managing patients’ multiple co-morbidities, many requiring more immediate attention.

 Historically, nephrologists haven’t been as focused on earlier stage CKD patients, but this is beginning to shift.
 Value-based kidney care models, like ESRD Treatment Choices (ETC) and Comprehensive Kidney Care Contracting (CKCC), incentivize nephrologists to do more upstream management of kidney disease patients.
 This will require better connectivity with PCPs.
 It will also require the right data and analytics partner to gather meaningful insights.

-Here are four things nephrologists can do to ensure success.
+Here are three ways nephrologists can ensure successful collaborations:

 Early engagement with a nephrologist can ensure both a delay in CKD progression and provide optimal dialysis and/or transplant planning, when appropriate.
 Research shows a more favorable morbidity and mortality profile for patients who experience this proactive approach to kidney care.

 Data-driven insights are a vital step toward achieving early intervention.
 Under various value-based arrangements, it is possible to mine patients’ lab and diagnosis coding data to identify those who need nephrology care.
 For example, a dataset that includes both International Classification of Diseases (ICD) and Current Procedural Terminology (CPT) codes could identify patients who have been diagnosed with late-stage CKD but are not under nephrology management.

 - Invest in coordination with primary care physicians in your area.

 While CKD identification and referral are critical, proper collaboration doesn’t end there.
 To ensure optimal patient outcomes, nephrologists must also provide education and develop care protocols that extend beyond initial referral.